Climb Mt Kilimanjaro

 It is generally advised to try and avoid November and April / May, which are when the short and long rains come.
 However, there is a caveat as the seasons are shifting and the timing of the rains is definitely less predictable when compared to the past.
 However, you must be prepared (as per any mountain) for rain (and snow as you go higher up) at all times of the year.

 We'd recommend either the Lemosho 9 day route, the Lemosho 8 day route or the Machame 7 day route.
 Lemosho is considered the most beautiful route on Kilimanjaro and grants panoramic vistas on various sides of the mountain.
-It is our favourite route because it offers a great balance of low traffic, scenic views and a high summit success rate.
-Lemosho is a longer route, best done in 8 or 9 days whereas the Machame route can be done in 7 days.
-The two routes join higher up and they both offer similar views as you go up.
-In addition, the Machame is quite popular therefore there is more traffic.
+It is our favourite route offering a great balance of low traffic, scenic views and a high summit success rate.